joehattori/xv6-rv32im/README.md

 This is a ported version of [xv6-riscv](https://github.com/mit-pdos/xv6-riscv/) to rv32im, equipped with some network stacks.
 Ethernet, IP, ARP, DNS resolving, UDP, TCP, and HTTP is (partly and roughly) implemented.
 TCP implementation is based on https://github.com/pandax381/microps.
+Also using [This repo by MIT](https://github.com/mit-pdos/xv6-riscv-fall19/tree/net) as a reference.

 # How to start shell on qemu
 After installing some RISC-V tools,